-1 Type of activity and contact details of the hosting exercise Type of activity and contact details of the invited activity Organizing partner: JCBRN Defence COE CBRN Consequence Management Course, from 22 to 26 November 2021: The aim is to introduce and describe CBRN Consequence Management, NATO Crisis Management Concept, organisations, systems, and procedures including Cooperation and Partnership initiatives in CBRN Crisis/Consequence Management to NATO and Partner Nation officers and their civilian equivalents.
-The syndicate work will be held in the Syndicate rooms and audience will be divided into groups.
+Type of activity and contact details of the hosting exercise Type of activity and contact details of the invited activity Organizing partner: JCBRN Defence COE External participants will participate in the course as eNOTICE students and observers (if the limited number of available seats are exceeded).
+CBRN Consequence Management Course, from 22 to 26 November 2021: The national experts will follow the whole training course (1 week).
+The aim is to introduce and describe CBRN Consequence Management, NATO Crisis Management Concept, organisations, systems, and procedures including Cooperation and Partnership initiatives in CBRN Crisis/Consequence Management to NATO and Partner Nation officers and their civilian equivalents. eNOTICE partners will participate as students in the whole training course (1 week). - The syndicate work will be held in the Syndicate rooms and audience will be divided into groups.
 Teams will provide solution of given tasks.

-2 Objectives and evaluation criteria of the hosting exercise Objectives and evaluation criteria of the invited activity Learning Objectives of the course: Identify principal NATO CM bodies, systems and procedures, and explain the NATO CM process; N/A
+2 Objectives and evaluation criteria of the hosting exercise Objectives and evaluation criteria of the invited activity Lea rning Objectives of the course: N/A dentify principal NATO CM bodies, systems and procedures, and explain the NATO CM process;

-- Explain CM after CHEM incident; - Explain CM after BIO incident; - Explain CM after RAD/NUC incident; - Explain Lessons Learned from recent NATO commitments and exercises, identify the importance of Rules of Engagement, Process and Public Information during the planning and implementation of Crisis Response Operations.
-Evaluation criteria: During the lessons the participants are familiarized with: NATO Crisis management bodies, system and process; Chemical consequence management; Biological consequence management; Radiological consequence management; Lessons Learned from CM operation and exercise.
-The syndicate work is based on the team cooperation with following tasks: Find the solution of a given problem during syndicate work with team; The team leader will present the plan for solving the given problem to the audience.
+- Explain CM after CHEM incident;

+- Explain CM after BIO incident;

+- Explain CM after RAD/NUC incident;

+- Explain Lessons Learned from recent NATO commitments and exercises, identify the importance of Rules of Engagement, Process and Public Information during the planning and implementation of Crisis Response Operations.

+Evaluation criteria:

+During the lessons the participants are familiarized with:

+- NATO Crisis management bodies, system and process;

+- Chemical consequence management;

+- Biological consequence management;

+- Radiological consequence management;

+- Lessons Learned from CM operation and exercise.

+The syndicate work is based on the team cooperation with following tasks:

+- Find the solution of a given problem during syndicate work with team; - The team leader will present the plan for solving the given problem to the audience.